 Farmida has collected many accolades for her work and has twice been awarded 'Best in Banking and Finance' at IFLR's European Women in Business Law Awards; named one of the five most powerful Muslim women in the UK at the inaugural Muslim Women Power List published by The Times; and named Commercial Lawyer of the Year by the Society of Asian Lawyers.

-Farmida is a graduate of Downing College, Cambridge and is qualified as a solicitor in England and Wales and a New York attorney.
-She was awarded ‘Best in Banking and Finance’ at the Euromoney Women in Business Law (Europe) Awards in 2013 and 2011.
+Farmida is a graduate of Downing College, Cambridge and qualified as a solicitor in 1992 and as a New York attorney in 1999.